-How can you introduce technology into the classroom without loosing student collaboration?
+How can you introduce technology into the classroom without losing student collaboration?

 Digital Day of Learning is coming up on February 17.
 Many teachers will be trying new things but going digital does not mean that students are put in front of a device where they only communicate with the device and no longer talk to other students.
 Making sure students are still talking to each other, collaborating with each other, and sharing ideas and thoughts is very important especially for our language learners.

-You can learn more about blended learning science stations and follow the digital blog hop for more ideas by clicking here: Blended Learning Science Stations
+You can learn more about blended Learning Science Stations